envoyproxy/gateway/docs/latest/design/egctl.md

 EG should provide a command line tool with following capabilities:

 - One-step installation/uninstallation experience
-- Collect configuration from data plane
+- Collect configuration from envoy proxy and gateway
 - Update admin options such as changing log level
-- Analyse system configuration to diagnose any issues in envoy-gateway
+- Analyse system configuration to diagnose any issues in envoy gateway

 This tool is named `egctl`.